How not to get scammed by a person who says they are a “Somali Christian” but they are not

 The soft spoken pirates and fraudsters:

 This article is written to inform Christians, Churches, and organizations of a scam being run by Somalis who claim to be Somali Christians, but who are really not Somali Christians – they are professional con men and fraudsters looking to receive financial help and immigration help from unsuspecting Christians.
+There are many true Somali Christians, but be aware, there are phonies as well.

 I wanted to provide this article on the website because we at SCM get frequent requests from people wondering what to do with the person coming to them and claiming to be a Somali Christian in need.
 These requests to SCM have come from South Africa, Greece, Kenya, Canada, the United States and other countries of the world.